-Click and open the Convert all files to menu from the top-right corner, use the tabs present at the top to choose a preset and a relevant resolution for the output video (MP4 with Same as original resolution here), select a destination container in the Output field at the bottom of the window, and click Convert to render the footage with the modifications you made.
+Click and open the Output Format menu from the top-right corner, use the tabs present at the top to choose a preset and a relevant resolution for the output video (MP4 with Same as original resolution here), select a destination container in the File Location field at the bottom of the window, and click Start All to render the footage with the modifications you made.

 Although both Adobe Premiere Pro and Final Cut Pro X are the industry-standard tools to edit raw footage in order to come up with commercially distributable videos, both of them are quite expensive.
 If you are a student or have just completed your studies and are now planning to start your career in the post-product field, rather than choosing Final Cut Pro or Adobe Premiere, it would be a smart move if you pick Wondershare UniConverter.
 Instead, that is not only cheap but also has a simple UI that can help you understand the basic fundamentals of video editing.